aadilmallick/my-notes-docusaurus/docs/js-cookbook/08-TDD.md

 const boom = jest.fn().mockRejectedValue(new Error('nope'));
 ```

-If the function you're mocking has a return value or is asynchronous, chain it with these mock wrapper functions:
+Here are all the mocking functions you have available to use in Jest.

-- `jest.fn().mockReturnValue(val)`: creates a mock function that returns the specified value
+- `mockFn.mockReturnValue(val)`: creates a mock function that returns the specified value
-- `jest.fn().mockResolvedValue(val)`: creates a  mock function that returns a promise that resolves to the specified value.
+- `mockFn.mockResolvedValue(val)`: creates a  mock function that returns a promise that resolves to the specified value.
-- `jest.fn().mockRejectValue(err)`: creates a mock function that returns a promise that rejects to the specified `Error` instance.
+- `mockFn.mockRejectValue(err)`: creates a mock function that returns a promise that rejects to the specified `Error` instance.

 And this is how you would provide typescript types for them: